 Study of the works of a major philosopher such as Plato, Aristotle, Descartes, Locke, Hume, Kant, etc. Reading and Writing Intensive.

-College/Department: College of Arts and Sciences Repeat Status: Can be repeated 3 times for 9 credits
+College/Department: College of Arts and Sciences

-Restrictions: Cannot enroll if classification is Freshman or Pre-Junior or
+Restrictions: Cannot enroll if classification is Freshman or Pre-Junior or Sophomore